-My all time favorite bike ride down the Haleakala volcano, on Maui, is one I wish everyone could experience.
+My all time favorite bike ride down the Haleakala volcano on Maui

 When I think of my favorite bike ride I always remember watching the sunrise from an altitude of over 10,000 feet and then riding down through the clouds with the awesome beauty of Maui below us and the Pacific Ocean on the horizon.
 The colors were so vivid it almost hurt my eyes to look at them.